github/opensource.guide/sustaining/leadership.md

 next: troubleshooting/index.md
 ---

 Your project is growing, people are engaged, and you're committed to keeping this thing going.
 At this stage, you're probably starting to wonder about governance.
 Maybe you want to recognize a community member who's made significant contributions to your project.
 Maybe you've gotten into a debate with your community and realized you didn't know how to resolve it.

-In this section, we'll answer some commonly asked questions about leadership and governance for open source projects.
+It's time to think about who makes decisions in your community and how those decisions are made.

 * TOC
 {:toc}